AdobeDocs/marketo.de-DE/help/marketo/product-docs/administration/field-management/custom-field-type-glossary.md

 **Beispielwerte:** name@company.com

-**Benutzer**: is, is not, starts with, not starts with, contains, not contains, is empty, is not empty
+**Operatoren**: is, is, not, starts with, not starts with, contains, not contains, is, is empty, is not empty

 ## Fließkommazahl {#float}